jofraley/Hacking_JavaScript/labs/jsapi/create_starter_map_3d/lab.md

 ###Bonus

 * Experiment with different basemaps such as `topo` or `gray`.
-* Add elevation to the map using the ground property.
+* Change the elevation to the topobathy service.
 * Take a look at the bonus section for the [2D Starter Map](../create_starter_map/lab.md#bonus) and try the same only with the `SceneView` instead of the `MapView`.
 * Run the code locally on your machine.
 Eventually if your app gets larger you'll want to migrate it from JSBin to your desktop.